Floquet analysis of a superradiant many-qutrit refrigerator: Results

 Given that identifying cooling conditions is already non-trivial for undriven systems~\cite{friedman2019a}, we consider this as our first main (non-technical) result.
 The above cooling condition is well supported by our numerical findings in Fig.~\ref{FIG:current_lb_1qutrit}, where the first condition denotes the region left of the orange-dashed parabola, and the second the region right of the dashed magenta curve, and indeed the cooling current is always positive when both conditions are fulfilled.
 However, from comparing with the red contour in Fig.~\ref{FIG:current_lb_1qutrit} we see that the conditions are not necessary ones as e.g. cooling performance of one of the cycles may suffice.
-If we increase $\lambda$ strongly, at some point the lower Floquet energy obeys $\epsilon_- \ll 0$, such that essentially only the state $\ket{-}$ is occupied: The system cannot cool and even the current vanishes completely, which is what we see after the turnover in Fig.~\ref{FIG:qutritcompcurrent}.
+If we increase $\lambda$ strongly, at some point the lower Floquet energy falls significantly below zero and for all reservoirs $\beta_\nu \epsilon_- \ll -1$.
+Then, essentially only the state $\ket{-}$ is occupied: The system cannot cool and even the current vanishes completely, which is what we see after the turnover of the Floquet curves in Fig.~\ref{FIG:qutritcompcurrent}.

 The functionality of the other regions for $\Omega<0$ and larger $\abs{\lambda}$ can also be understood.
 Then, we have a configuration where $\epsilon_--\Omega/2<0$ (above/right/below the orange-dashed parabola in Fig.~\ref{FIG:current_lb_1qutrit}).
 The condition for the lower cycle $P_- \leftrightarrow P_0$ to cool is then derived from similar arguments as $\beta_c(\epsilon_--\Omega/2)>\beta_h(\epsilon_-+\Omega/2)$ (left of orange dashed curve).
 As this is not a sufficient condition (the other cycle is then counter-operational), the area enclosed by the dashed orange and dashed brown curves in top and bottom left parts is larger than the cooling region (red contour).
 Furthermore, this operational window will depend not only on the ratio of the two reservoir temperatures, but also on the temperatures themselves.
-For example, in contrast to the central cooling window, these operational windows will vanish when the temperatures of both reservoirs are increased while their ratio is kept (which is what we observe by plotting Fig.~\ref{FIG:current_lb_1qutrit} for higher temperatures, not shown).
+For example, in contrast to the central cooling window, these operational windows will vanish when the temperatures of both reservoirs are increased while their ratio is kept (which is what we observed when plotting Fig.~\ref{FIG:current_lb_1qutrit} for higher temperatures, not shown).